 In accordance with applicable securities laws, NSAI has used forecast price and cost estimates based on averages from three different independent evaluators' price forecasts in calculating reserves quantities.
 See "Statement of Reserves Data and Other Oil and Gas Information - Forecast Costs and Price Assumptions".
 Actual future net cash flows will be affected by other factors such as actual production levels, supply and demand for oil and natural gas, curtailments or increases in consumption by oil and natural gas purchasers, changes in governmental regulation or taxation and the impact of inflation on costs.
 Actual production and cash flows derived therefrom will vary from the estimates contained in the NSAI Report and such variations could be material.
 The NSAI Report is based in part on the assumed success of activities PetroTal intends to undertake in future years.
-The reserves and estimated cash flows to be derived therefrom and contained in the NSAI Report will be reduced to the extent that such activities do not achieve the level of success assumed in the NSAI Report.
-The NSAI Report is effective as of December 31, 2023, with a preparation date of February 9, 2024, and, except as may be specifically stated or required by applicable securities laws, has not been updated and, therefore, does not reflect changes in reserves since that date.
+The reserves and estimated cash flows to be derived therefrom and contained in the NSAI Report.
+The NSAI Report is effective as of December 31, 2024, with a preparation date of February 21, 2025, and, except as may be specifically stated or required by applicable securities laws, has not been updated and, therefore, does not reflect changes in reserves since that date.